Solutina F (Pheniramine, Naphazoline)

 Indications

-This drug is used in the treatment of:
+This drug is used for:

-• to reduce eye irritation and/or hyperemia;
+- eye irritation and/or hyperemia;

-• allergic and inflammatory eye diseases.
+- allergic and inflammatory eye diseases.

 Dosage and administration